cmc-aau/hpc-docs/docs/slurm/intro.md

 # Introduction to SLURM
 SLURM (Simple Linux Utility for Resource Management) is a highly flexible and powerful job scheduler for managing and scheduling computational workloads on high-performance computing (HPC) clusters.
 SLURM is designed to efficiently allocate resources and manage job execution on clusters of any size, from a single server to tens of thousands.
 SLURM manages resources on an HPC cluster by dividing compute nodes into partitions.
-Users submit jobs to these partitions from a login-node, and then the SLURM controller schedules and allocates resources to those jobs based on available resources and user-defined constraints.
-SLURM also stores detailed usage information of all users' jobs in a usage accounting database, which allows enforcement of fair-share policies and priorities for job scheduling for each partition.
+Users submit jobs with specified resource requirements to these partitions from a login-node, and then the SLURM controller schedules and allocates resources to those jobs based on available resources.
+SLURM also stores detailed usage information of all jobs in a usage accounting database, which allows enforcement of fair-share policies and priorities for job scheduling for each partition.

 The BioCloud compute nodes are divided into separate partitions depending on their hardware, see the [hardware overview](../index.md) for an up to date list.
 They currently share the same usage policy groups (currently no limit first-in-first-out).

 ## BioCloud SLURM cluster overview
 ![SLURM overview](img/slurm-overview-inverted.png)

+(Note, the exact partitions in the figure may be outdated, but the setup is the same)

 ## Getting started
-Start with obtaining shell access to either of the 3 login nodes `bio-ospikachu[01-03].srv.aau.dk` as described in [Getting access](../access.md).
+Start with obtaining shell access to either of the 3 login nodes `bio-ospikachu[01-03].srv.aau.dk` as described in [Getting access](../access/ssh.md).
 To start with it's always nice to get an overview of the cluster, it's partitions, and how many resources that are currently allocated.
 This is achieved with the `sinfo` command, example output:

 ```
 $ sinfo